Working with a Lawyer

 The ways to pay a lawyer are as follows:

 Legal Aid Certificates

-Legal Aid Ontario (LAO) runs a certificate program which allows eligible, low-income Ontarians to have representation by a private lawyer in proceedings before the criminal or family courts, certain administrative tribunals, or immigration/refugee boards.
-A certificate is a voucher (promise) guaranteeing that the lawyer will get paid by LAO for representing you for a certain number of hours, which is specified on the certificate.
-If you cannot afford a lawyer on your own, you may be able to receive a Legal Aid certificate, which allows you to get legal help without cost to you.
+Legal Aid Ontario (LAO) runs a certificate program that pays for a private lawyer to represent eligible, low-income Ontarians in matters in criminal or family courts, and certain administrative tribunals including immigration/refugee boards.
+A certificate is a voucher (promise) guaranteeing that the lawyer will get paid by LAO for representing you for a certain number of hours, which is stated on the certificate (more hours can sometimes be added).
+If you cannot afford a lawyer on your own, you may be able to receive a Legal Aid Certificate, which pays for a lawyer to represent you.

 For more information about eligibility and how to apply, see Overview of Legal Aid Services.

 If you do not have a Legal Aid Certificate and you are paying for the lawyer fees yourself, it is very important to make sure that you understand how the lawyer will bill you for their time and to discuss billing and payment upfront.

 Fees are the cost of your lawyer’s time.